JackB7145/RhymingWords/README.md

 # RhymingWords

-Description: This program generates all words that rhyme with one entered by the user.
+Description: This program generates all words that rhyme with an inflectional ending.